snowdriftcoop/snowdrift/CONTRIBUTING.md

 *   [The Yesod Book](http://www.yesodweb.com/book/) is the primary resource for learning about Yesod, the web framework we use to develop Snowdrift.

-    Quite unfortunately, the Yesod book is not FLO (it uses the CC-BY-NC-ND license).
-Complaints to the publisher, O'Reilly Media, may help as the author of both Yesod and the Yesod book is otherwise willing to use a FLO license if the publisher will agree… (At least Yesod itself is FLO, including the internal documentation that comes with the code in Haddock format.)

 *   The [School of Haskell](https://www.fpcomplete.com/school) includes
     basic and advanced topics including some Yesod sections.
     In April 2015, they announced plans to change to using FLO terms